Ministry of Energy, Mines and Environment (Morocco)

-Ministry of Energy Transition and Sustainable Developmentt is a Moroccan Ministry charged with implementing national strategies in the fields of geology, minerals, hydrocarbons and energies, and building the necessary human competencies in these fields.
+Ministry of Energy Transition and Sustainable Development is a Moroccan Ministry charged with implementing national strategies in the fields of geology, minerals, hydrocarbons and energies, and building the necessary human competencies in these fields.
+The current minister is Leila Benali.

 Institutions affiliated with the Ministry

 The Ministry of Energy, Mines and Environment supervises many institutions related to the Ministry's responsibilities: